 Consider getting a Visitor Oyster Card before setting off.
-These plastic smartcards can be used on all Tube lines as well as on buses and on the Docklands Light Railway, and will keep your transportation costs down.
+These plastic smartcards can be used on all Tube lines as well as on buses and the Docklands Light Railway and will keep your transportation costs down.

-You apply online for your Visitor Oyster Card and it’s sent to your home address, anywhere in the world.
-This means you can use it as soon as you set foot off the plane.
+You apply online for your Visitor Oyster Card, and it’s sent to your home address anywhere in the world.
+This means you can use it when you set foot off the plane.

 You can also buy Travelcards for one day, a week, or a month.
 These can be used on all public transportation systems in London.
 A one-week Travelcard gives you seven days’ travel for the price of five.